raspberrypilearning/interactive-animation/en/step_4.md

 --- /collapse ---

 --- /task ---

 --- task ---

 Select your first sprite and click on the **Code** tab.

---- /task ---

---- task ---

 Add code to make your sprite bounce around the Stage in the way you want it to.
 It might take a few experiments with direction and speed to get suitable behaviour for your sprite.

 **Tip:** It's easier to identify issues if you make one change at a time and then run your program.